EARnagram/lessons/sec3/consuming_3rd_party_apis/lesson/README.md

 4. Practice - GitHub API
 5. Outro

-## Enter the Library of Babel, Man of the Book
+## Enter the Library of Babel

 Borges wrote of a universe in the form of a [library](https://libraryofbabel.info/).
 In this universal library is a labriynth of hexaganol rooms, each containing 4 walls of books, each 410 pages in length.
-If infinite, it's said that all iterations of 410 pages in length were present in the library, and if that were true, there could be one _messianiac deliverer_ that has read _the one book_ that catalogs the entire libary.
+Supposedly infinite, it's said that all iterations of books containing 410 pages were present in the library, and if that were true, there could be one _messianiac deliverer_ that has read _the one book_ that catalogs the entire libary.

-By the end of this lesson, I hope that you are that __"Person of the Book"__, that can lead us to the "legible books" of the internet.
+By the end of this lesson, I hope that you are  *"el Hombre del Libro"*, that can lead us to the "legible books" of the internet.

 #### Using RESTful Web Services
-Web APIs, or RESTful Web Services, can feel a lot like the Library of Babel, but in practice, are significantly easier to naviagate than the fictional tower of babel.
+Web APIs, or RESTful Web Services, can feel a lot like the Library of Babel, but lucky us, are significantly easier to naviagate.

 If only Borges' library had followed a REST architecture!